pullyvan/Fogproject/README.md

 Installation wise, I’d recommend using a Debian-based OS.
 In this example, Ubuntu 22.04 will be used.
-*Visit the download page on the Fog Project[Fog Project](https://fogproject.org/download) website and obtain the link from GitHub.*
+*Visit the download page on the [Fog Project](https://fogproject.org/download) website and obtain the link from GitHub.*

 * "sudo" let you use administrator command
 * "wget or curl" let you download from the web